Original Issuance Date: June 1973

 Upon determination of the amount of appropriations by the Legislature and the completion of the annual operating budget, UW System Administration will prepare allotment requests to the Department of Administration.

 Budget control will be exercised by UW System Administration at the budgetary levels of: Business Unit, Fund, Department, Program Code, and Major Class.
-Adjustments to the printed annual operating budget are reported to the Board of Regents through the Vice President for Finance and Controller on at least a semi-annual basis.
+Adjustments to the printed annual operating budget are reported to the Board of Regents through the Vice President for Finance and Administration on at least a semi-annual basis.

 Information concerning actual and unrealized income should be maintained and reported for all funds by budgeted revenue categories as defined by the budget.
 Comparisons of current and periodic revenue projections with budget estimates of revenue are necessary for possible revision of expenditure budgets.